triton-inference-server/server/docs/http_grpc_api.rst

 Some applications may request that multiple requests be sent using one persistent connection rather than potentially establishing multiple connections.
-For instance, in the case where multiple instances of TensorRT Inference Server are created with the purpose of load balancing, requests sent in different connections may be routed to different server instances.
+For instance, in the case where multiple instances of Triton Inference Server are created with the purpose of load balancing, requests sent in different connections may be routed to different server instances.
 This scenario will not fit the need if the requests are correlated, where they are expected to be processed by